Our mission is simple: to bring the best of Irish drama to the UK and beyond.

 For Strange Fish: Quietly (Actor & Designer), The Turn of the Screw, The Match Box (Designer/Producer).

 Paul trained with Ann Kavanagh in Dublin and at The Poor School in London.
 He has worked s an actor for more than 25 years.
-His Theatre work includes, The Lonesome West and Dancing at Lughnasa (New Vic, Stoke), Antony and Cleopatra, In Extremis, Othello, King Lear and The Frontline (Shakespeare's Globe).
-The Lieutenant of Inishmore (RSC at the Garrick), The Quare Fellow (Tricycle and UK Tour).
+His Theatre work includes, Translations, National Theatre, Our Country's Good, The Watermill Theatre, The Lonesome West and Dancing at Lughnasa (New Vic, Stoke), Antony and Cleopatra, In Extremis, Othello, King Lear and The Frontline (Shakespeare's Globe).
+The Cripple of Inishman, Leicester Haymarket, The Lieutenant of Inishmore RSC, The Quare Fellow (Tricycle and UK Tour).